williamhogman/js-sdt/index.markdown

 sdt.from_rate(hit_rate,false_alarm_rate) returns an object containing several properties related to SDT.

 {% highlight javascript %}
 // sdt.from_rate(HitRate,FalseAlarmRate)
-        var yourdata = sdt.from_rate(.9,.1) // implies miss=.1 and cr=.9
+var yourdata = sdt.from_rate(.9,.1)
 // This returns
 {
     // Correct rejections
     cr: 0.9,

     // Misses
     mr: 0.1,

     // Hits
     hr: 0.9,

     // False alarms
     far: 0.1,

     // beta and dprime
     dprime: 2.56,
     criteria: 1,

     // pr(no) and pr(yes) responses
     no: 0.5
     yes: 0.5
 }

 // You can then call
 sdt.fn(yourdata) //which extends yourdata with
 {
         signal: function(x) {...}
         noise: function(x) {...}
 }
 // sdt.plot uses these two functions for plotting

 {% endhighlight %}